tomjoht/tomjoht.github.io/_posts/2016/2016-01-04-content-marketing-to-the-rescue-for-thought-leadership.md

 During the holiday break, I started reading Joe Pulizzi's book [Content Inc](http://www.amazon.com/Content-Inc-Entrepreneurs-Successful-Businesses/dp/125958965X).
 I figured this might be a good way to educate myself more on the role of content marketing.

-Joe says he started publishing content about his product before he actually had the product available.
+Joe says he started publishing content to build an audience (not product-related content) before he had a product available.
 He recommends this reverse approach for any business as well.

 He notes that this approach seems a bit backwards, especially given that most startup companies hope to get a decent 1.0 product, some successful proof of concept customers, and a few testimonials and positive results before they start marketing their product.
 In other words, they operate in semi-stealth mode, not marketing at all, while developing their product.